Weapons offenses: Criminal charges and possible penalties in Texas

 Giving or selling a gun to someone who isn’t allowed to have one – such as a convicted felon or an intoxicated person – is also a Class A misdemeanor.
 Selling or giving a handgun to a minor without a parent’s permission is a state jail felony.
 And leaving a loaded, unsecured firearm where a child can get to it is a Class C misdemeanor, unless someone is killed or seriously injured, in which case it is a Class A.

-Illegally carrying a weapon in Texas
+Unlawful carrying a weapon in Texas

 Unless you have a state license to carry a concealed handgun, it is illegal for you to carry around any kind of weapon in Texas, except under certain limited circumstances.